SDB:Printing via TCP/IP network

 Internet Printing Protocol (IPP)

-IPP is the native protocol for CUPS which runs on a real computer but when IPP is implemented in a small printserver box, it is often not implemented properly.
+IPP is the native protocol for CUPS which runs on a real computer but when IPP is implemented in a small printserver box or in a network printer, it is often not implemented properly.
 Only use IPP when the vendor actually documents official support for it.
 The matching device URI is:

 ipp://ip-address:port-number/resource